-- (1) No person shall knowingly or intentionally allow the use of water from a DSWSC for residential, commercial, industrial, agricultural, governmental, or any other purpose in a manner contrary to any provision of the DSWSC Drought Contingency Plan, or in an amount in excess of that permitted by the drought response stage in effect at the time. - (2) Any person who violates this plan shall be subject to the following surcharges and conditions of service: - A. Following the first documented violation, the violator shall be given a notice specifying the type of violation and the date and time it was observed.
-Surcharges and restrictions on service that may result from additional violations; - B. Following the second documented violation, the violator shall be sent by certified mail a notice of violation and shall be assessed a surcharge of \$70.00; - C. Following the third documented violation, the violator shall be sent by certified mail a notice of violation and shall be assessed a surcharge of \$105.00; - D. Following the fourth documented violation, DSWSC shall, upon due notice to the customer, discontinue water service to the premises where such violations occur.
+- (1) No person shall knowingly or intentionally allow the use of water from DSWSC for residential, commercial, industrial, agricultural, governmental, or any other purpose in a manner contrary to any provision of the DSWSC DCP, or in an amount more than that permitted by the drought response stage in effect at the time. - (2) Any person who violates this DCP shall be subject to the following surcharges and conditions of service: - A. Following the first documented violation, the violator shall be given a notice specifying the type of violation and the date and time it was observed.
+Surcharges and restrictions on service may result from additional violations. - B. Following the second documented violation, the violator shall be sent by certified mail a notice of violation and shall be assessed a surcharge of \$100.00. - C. Following the third documented violation, the violator shall be sent by certified mail a notice of violation and shall be assessed a surcharge of \$210.00. - D. Following the fourth documented violation, DSWSC shall, upon due notice to the customer, discontinue water service to the premises where such violations occur.
 Services discontinued under such circumstances shall be restored only upon payment of a reconnection charge, hereby established at \$20 and any outstanding charges including late payment fees or penalties.
-In addition, suitable assurance in the amount of a deposit of \$200 must be given to DSWSC so that the same action shall not be repeated while the plan is in effect.
-DSWSC may apply the deposit to any surcharges or penalties subsequently assessed under this plan against a customer.
-The deposit, if any, shall be returned to the customer at the time of the customer's voluntary disconnection from the utility system. - (3) Each day that one or more of the provisions in this plan is violated shall constitute a separate violation.
+In addition, suitable assurance in the amount of a deposit of \$200 must be given to DSWSC so that the same action shall not be repeated while the DCP is in effect.
+DSWSC may apply the deposit to any surcharges or penalties subsequently assessed under this DCP against a customer.
+The deposit, if any, shall be returned to the customer at the time of the customer's voluntary disconnection from the utility system. - (3) Each day that one or more of the provisions in this DCP is violated shall constitute a separate violation.
 Any person, including one classified as a water customer of DSWSC, in apparent control of the property where a violation occurs or originates, shall be presumed to be the violator.
 Any such person, however, shall have the right to show that he did not commit the violation.
 See enforcement process diagram in Appendix F Drought Response Retail Enforcement Process.

-Legal Authority applicable to Water Supply Corporations and Investor-Owned Utilities in Regard to Drought Contingency Plan Enforcement
+Legal Authority applicable to Water Supply Corporations and Investor-Owned Utilities Regarding Drought Contingency Plan Enforcement

 Please note that the following list is not intended to be exhaustive, and the rules listed below may not apply to all Water Supply Corporations and Investor-Owned Utilities.
-Citations below may change following the publication date of this Drought Contingency Plan Model.
-Each Water Supply Corporation and Investor-Owned Utility is encouraged to consult with legal counsel in regard to enforcement of drought contingency plans and specific enforcement authority available.
+Citations below may change following the publication date of this DCP Model.
+Each Water Supply Corporation and Investor-Owned Utility is encouraged to consult with legal counsel in regard to enforcement of DCP and specific enforcement authority available.

-- 30 Texas Administrative Code sec.
-288.20

-- 30 Texas Administrative Code sec.
-288.22

-- 30 Texas Administrative Code sec.
+30 Texas Administrative Code sec.
+288.20 30 Texas Administrative Code sec.
+288.22 30 Texas Administrative Code sec.
 291.21